MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.225-7021.md

 *Qualifying country end product* means -

-(i) An unmanufactured end product mined or produced in a qualifying country; or
+(1) An unmanufactured end product mined or produced in a qualifying country; or

-(ii) An end product manufactured in a qualifying country if -
+(2) An end product manufactured in a qualifying country if -

-(A) The cost of the following types of components exceeds 50 percent of the cost of all its components:
+(i) The cost of the following types of components exceeds 50 percent of the cost of all its components:

-(*1*) Components mined, produced, or manufactured in a qualifying country.
+(*A*) Components mined, produced, or manufactured in a qualifying country.

-(*2*) Components mined, produced, or manufactured in the United States.
+(*B*) Components mined, produced, or manufactured in the United States.

-(*3*) Components of foreign origin of a class or kind for which the Government has determined that sufficient and reasonably available commercial quantities of a satisfactory quality are not mined, produced, or manufactured in the United States; or
+(*C*) Components of foreign origin of a class or kind for which the Government has determined that sufficient and reasonably available commercial quantities of a satisfactory quality are not mined, produced, or manufactured in the United States; or

-(B) The end product is a COTS item.
+(ii) The end product is a COTS item.

 *South Caucasus/Central and South Asian (SC/CASA) state* means Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkmenistan, or Uzbekistan.

 *South Caucasus/Central and South Asian (SC/CASA) state end product* means an article that -

-(i) Is wholly the growth, product, or manufacture of an SC/CASA state; or
+(1) Is wholly the growth, product, or manufacture of an SC/CASA state; or

-(ii) In the case of an article that consists in whole or in part of materials from another country, has been substantially transformed in an SC/CASA state into a new and different article of commerce with a name, character, or use distinct from that of the article or articles from which it was transformed.
+(2) In the case of an article that consists in whole or in part of materials from another country, has been substantially transformed in an SC/CASA state into a new and different article of commerce with a name, character, or use distinct from that of the article or articles from which it was transformed.
 The term refers to a product offered for purchase under a supply contract, but for purposes of calculating the value of the end product includes services (except transportation services) incidental to its supply, provided that the value of those incidental services does not exceed the value of the product itself.

 *United States* means the 50 States, the District of Columbia, and outlying areas.

 *U.S.-made end product* means an article that -

-(i) Is mined, produced, or manufactured in the United States; or
+(1) Is mined, produced, or manufactured in the United States; or

-(ii) Is substantially transformed in the United States into a new and different article of commerce with a name, character, or use distinct from that of the article or articles from which it was transformed.
+(2) Is substantially transformed in the United States into a new and different article of commerce with a name, character, or use distinct from that of the article or articles from which it was transformed.

 *WTO GPA country end product* means an article that -

-(i) Is wholly the growth, product, or manufacture of a WTO GPA country; or
+(1) Is wholly the growth, product, or manufacture of a WTO GPA country; or

-(ii) In the case of an article that consists in whole or in part of materials from another country, has been substantially transformed in a WTO GPA country into a new and different article of commerce with a name, character, or use distinct from that of the article or articles from which it was transformed.
+(2) In the case of an article that consists in whole or in part of materials from another country, has been substantially transformed in a WTO GPA country into a new and different article of commerce with a name, character, or use distinct from that of the article or articles from which it was transformed.
 The term refers to a product offered for purchase under a supply contract, but for purposes of calculating the value of the end product includes services (except transportation services) incidental to its supply, provided that the value of those incidental services does not exceed the value of the product itself.

 (b) Unless otherwise specified, this clause applies to all items in the Schedule.